brefphp/bref/runtime/README.md

 will build Docker Images with everything necessary for Bref Runtime and then run containers with `runtime/tests` files that will validate:

-1- The PHP Binary and it's verion
+1- The PHP Binary and it's version
 2- The Core Extensions installed by default
 3- The Additional Extensions Bref provide by default 4- The Disabled Extensions Bref provide by default